carrizomiguel/carrizomiguel/README.md

 ### Hi there 👋
-## I'm a Software Developer
+## I'm a Flutter Developer

-- 🌱 I’m currently learning about UX/UI
+- 🌱 I’m currently learning Kotlin and Swift
 - 👯 I’m looking to collaborate on Flutter Projects
 - 😄 Pronouns: He/him/his
 - ⚡ Fun fact: I think I know how to play the saxophone 🎷